-5.7.5 European Innovation Partnerships
+5.5.5 European Innovation Partnerships

 European Innovation Partnerships (EIPs) are a new approach to research and innovation identified by the EU in one of the flagship initiatives of the Europe 2020 strategy - the Innovation Union.
 EIPs are not a new programme or tool but joint platforms for partnership and cooperation, focusing on key tasks in areas which are crucial to the economic growth of Europe.
 Their primary objectives are to define joint tasks, coordinate activities across sectors and policies, link European and national levels, strengthen private/public sector collaboration, eliminate persistent hurdles from innovation and research processes, and accelerate the uptake of innovative ideas by the market.
 EIPs streamline, coordinate, encompass and complement existing tools and initiatives, wherever relevant.
 Funding for EIPs is provided from public resources, typically through grants from running programmes at European, national or regional levels.
 The private sector contributes to these partnerships as well.
 An important aspect of EIPs is the coordination between member states to prevent duplicating efforts and facilitate effective use of funds.
 In essence, EIPs are a coordination rather than a financial facility, as they do not provide new funding for research and innovation activities.
-The EU framework programme for research and innovation Horizon 2020 (2014-2020) comprises the following EIPs:
+The EU framework programme for research and innovation Horizon 2020 (2014-2020) comprises the following EIPs.
+The partnership will continue as one of the fundamental elements in HEU: